scheeloong/scheeloong.github.io/_contents/02-research.md

 Artificial Intelligence Branches:
 * Machine Learning: How do machines learn?
-* Evolutionary Intelligence: Natural Selection of machines
-* Swarm Intelligence: How do machines learn as a society of groups?
 * Natural Language Processing: How do machines read?
 * Computer Vision: How do machines see?
 (2D -> Computer Vision -> 3D)
+* Computer Graphics: How do machines imagine?
+Inverse of Computer Vision (opposite of seeing) (3D -> Computer Graphics -> 2D)
 * Speech Processing: How do machines hear?
 * Robotics: How do machines move?
 How do machines localize itself to know where it is in the world?
+* Evolutionary Intelligence: Natural Selection of machines
+* Swarm Intelligence: How do machines learn as a society of groups?
 * Constraint Satisfaction Problem: How do machines plan?
+(Assuming it already learns everything from the world, how does it intelligently makes decisions)
 * Knowledge Representation: How do machines represent knowledge and logically reason from it?
-* Computer Graphics: How do machines imagine?
-Inverse of Computer Vision (opposite of seeing) (3D -> Computer Graphics -> 2D)

 I am passionate about Artificial Intelligence, especially Machine Learning, as it helps me understand how learning works.